Opentrons/opentrons/api/docs/v2/index.rst

 Getting Started
 ---------------

-**New to Python protocols?** Check out the :ref:`writing` page first to get a sense of the typical structure of our scripts.
+**New to Python protocols?** Check out the :ref:`writing` page first to get a sense of the typical structure of a protocol.

-If you want to **dive right into code**, take a look at our :ref:`new-examples` page, the `Protocol Library <https://protocols.opentrons.com>`_, and the comprehensive :ref:`protocol-api-reference`.
+If you want to **dive right into code**, take a look at our :ref:`new-examples` page and the comprehensive :ref:`protocol-api-reference`.

 When you're ready to **try out a protocol**, you can :ref:`simulate it on your computer <simulate-block>` — regardless of whether you're connected to an OT-2 robot.
-To run your script on a robot, download and use our latest `desktop app <https://www.opentrons.com/ot-app>`_.
+To run your protocol on a robot, download and use our latest `desktop app <https://www.opentrons.com/ot-app>`_.

 .. _overview-section-v2: